 First, I made a faux vest on the front, then I just glued on large pieces on either side of Baby Yoda’s body, making sure the box’s lid could still open and close easily.

-Once the body was covered and the front was draping nicely and looking very comfy, I added pieces to the top to make a nice cowl effect around the neck.
+Once the body was covered and the front was draping nicely (and actually looking very warm and comfy), I added pieces to the top to make a nice cowl effect around the neck.

 BABY YODA’S HEAD

 Now that the body was ready, it was on to creating Baby Yoda’s adorable little head.

 This was created by hot gluing some green craft felt over top of a styrofoam sphere.

 I tried to keep the front of it relatively wrinkle-free, but the back looks…rough.